Scholarships for Women in Honor of Women's History Month

 WTS Foundation Scholarships

 The WTS Foundation Scholarships are open to female high school, undergraduate, and graduate students who are pursuing careers in transportation-related fields, including but not limited to civil engineering, mathematics, urban planning, geography, economics, public policy, or logistics.
-Awards are available up to $5,000, and the scholarships have a deadline of March 11.
+Awards are up to $5,000, and applications are typically due in the first half of March each year.

 The Angela Award

 Sponsored by the National Science Teachers Association (NSTA), this scholarship is open to female students in grades 5–8 from the United States, US territories, or Canada with a strong passion for science.
-Students can be enrolled in public or private school or be homeschooled to be eligible.
-Award recipients will receive a $1,000 savings bond, and the deadline is mid-December each year.
+Eligible applicants can be enrolled in public or private schools or be homeschooled.
+Award recipients will receive a $5,000 cash prize, and the annual deadline is around mid-December.

-Related: 3 Strategies to Increase Your Scholarship Eligibility
+Related: 3 Easy Strategies to Increase Your Scholarship Eligibility

 GoSkills Scholarship